+The gymnasium was very old, the plaster badly crumbling.
 The other one, the Sniadecki Gymnasium, was richer, I'd say, that was where children from fairly wealthy families went.

 And there was a girls' gymnasium too, which my fiancée went to, the Zimnowodzina Gymnasium, Zimnowodzina was the headmistress.